monikazm/ETH-MIKE/doc/1_architecture.md

 This works by specifying the evaluator objects for the different series (e.g. Flexion/Extension) in the `series_metric_evaluators` list field.
 You then have to implement the function `get_series_idx` which should return for any trial (or rather for any `db_result`), the index of the evaluator in `series_metric_evaluator` which should be used to process that particular trial.

-The evaluator then splits the trials into subsets and uses each sub/series evaluator to compute the metrics of the corresponding subset.
+At runtime, the evaluator then splits the trials into subsets according to `get_series_idx` and uses each sub/series evaluator to compute the metrics of the corresponding subset.

-Each evaluator returns all its computed metrics values (including those computed by sub/series evaluators) in the form of a dictionary which maps metric names (prepended with the evaluator's name) to the corresponding metric values.
+Each evaluator returns all its computed summary, diff and aggregated trial metric values (including those computed by sub/series evaluators) in the form of a dictionary which maps metric names (prepended with the evaluator's name) to the corresponding metric values.

 ### Defining a new MetricEvaluator
 Most of the evaluation logic is contained in the base class `MetricEvaluator` and does not have to be touched.
 Concrete evaluators are thus created in a mostly declarative way.